 Affordable property with high rental yields in a growing city

 Offering high rates of capital growth and exceptional rental yields, Manchester is one of the UK’s stand-out locations for buy-to-let property investment.
 It benefits from a strong local economy, high population growth, and all-round appeal as a place to live.
-Here are seven reasons you should be considering investing in property in Manchester.
+Here are seven reasons you should be considering Manchester property investment.

 1. A fast-growing population